xamarinuniverse/XamarinUniversalLibrary/src/showcases/contributing-guidelines.md

 1. If you add the showcase in alphabetical order in the list
 1. If you submit the showcase and link the showcase `Name` to it
 1. If you submit the showcase with a short one line description.
-1. If you submit the showcase and link the showcase `Developed by` to the company or developer who developed the case.
+1. If you submit the showcase and link the showcase `Developed by` to the company or developer page who developed the case.
 1. If you submit the showcase and link the showcase `Platform` to the store app. e.g.: (Android, iOS, WindowsPhone)

 ### Optional, but highly recommended